Mocdo/AnKe_Video_Script_ExtenScript/README.md

 # AnKe_Video_Script_ExtenScript
- a extenscript to make videos
+ an extenscript script to make videos